 Liquid metal catalysts show great promise for capturing carbon and cleaning up pollutants, requiring so little energy they can even be created in the kitchen.

-In a paper published on October 11, 2019, in Nature Communications, University Of New South Wales (UNSW) chemical engineers shone a light on the mysterious world of liquid metals and their role as catalysts to speed up chemical processes using low amounts of energy.
+In a paper published on October 11, 2019, in Nature Communications, Chemical engineers from the University of New South Wales (UNSW) shed light on the mysterious world of liquid metals and how they may be used as catalysts to accelerate chemical reactions while consuming little energy.

 Professor Kourosh Kalantar-Zadeh of UNSW’s School of Chemical Engineering says that “anyone with a shaker and a cooktop at home in their kitchen can make catalysts that can be used for CO2 conversion, cleaning water and other pollutants.